maijs/silta/docs/silta-examples.md

 The default values are documented here: https://github.com/wunderio/charts/blob/master/drupal/values.yaml

 Below is a list of examples for common needs.
 All examples are meant to be used in the `silta.yml` file of your project.
-Most of examples work with both drupal chart and frontend chart, unless name is explicitly mentioned above the code snippet.
+Most of the examples work with both drupal chart and frontend chart, unless name is explicitly mentioned above the code snippet.
 Double-check with default value files for each chart - [drupal](https://github.com/wunderio/charts/blob/master/drupal/values.yaml) and [frontend](https://github.com/wunderio/charts/blob/master/frontend/values.yaml).

 Also note that increasing resources will result in increased costs, so use sensible values.